 1. Meher Baba's Second Visit to Iran

 The ancestors of Meher Baba (1894-1969) lived on the Yazd plain (in what is known as Yazd Province), located in Central Iran.
 Meher Baba himself was born in India, his name of birth being Merwan Sheriar Irani.
 He was an Irani Zoroastrian, both of his parents having recently emigrated from the Yazd plain.
-He spoke Persian and Gujarati (a language of Western India familiar to many Parsi Zoroastrians).
+He spoke Persian and Gujarati (a language of Western India familiar to many Parsi Zoroastrians), and became familiar with Urdu and Hindi.
 He also learned Marathi and English.

 His first visit to Iran, in 1924, was fleeting.
 However, the second was more sustained, including a visit to Isfahan, and a sojourn at the desert city of Yazd.
 This excursion occurred in the autumn of 1929.
 Meher Baba's tour of Iran was not advertised or promoted, this restraint being a typical feature of his many incognito journeys.
 "He wished to remain aloof from public contact, but as he moved from town to town, an uninvited acclaim occurred" (Shepherd 2005:115).
 Not only did he make an impact upon Zoroastrians, but also Shia Muslims, whose enthusiasm astounded his travelling companions.
 One early version relays: